 7. Harvest Festival

-October 23, Moravian Historical Society, Nazareth
+(cancelled for 2022), Moravian Historical Society, Nazareth

 The lawn of the historic Whitefield House turns into an outdoor marketplace hosting a variety of artisans, musical entertainment and free children’s activities, plus demonstrations, foods, and beverages.